Dynamic Neighborhood Construction for Structured Large Discrete Action Spaces: Experimental Design

 \section{Experimental Design}

-We compare the performance of our algorithmic pipeline (\gls{DNC}) against four benchmarks: a vanilla actor-critic algorithm (\gls{VAC}), the static MinMax mapping proposed in \citet{vanvuchelen2022}, the \gls{knn} mapping proposed in \citet{dulac2015}, and the \gls{LAR} approach proposed in \citet{chandak2019}.
-To this end, VAC can be seen as a baseline, while MinMax, knn, and LAR denote state-of-the-art benchmarks.
+We compare the performance of our algorithmic pipeline (\gls{DNC}) against four benchmarks: a \gls{VAC}, the static MinMax mapping proposed in \citet{vanvuchelen2022}, the \gls{knn} mapping proposed in \citet{dulac2015}, and the \gls{LAR} approach proposed in \citet{chandak2019}.
+To this end, \gls{VAC} can be seen as a baseline, while MinMax, knn, and LAR denote state-of-the-art benchmarks.
+Furthermore, to show the added value of \gls{SA}, we conduct an ablation study in which \gls{SA} is removed from the solution method, which we label with DNC w/o SA.
+Here, we generate a set of discrete neighbors once and return the best action directly.
 We detail all of these benchmarks and respective hyperparameter tuning in the supplementary material.

-We consider three different environments to rigorously analyze algorithmic performance, which we summarize in the following.
-For details on their implementation as well as the databases used, we refer to the supplementary material.
+We consider three different environments to analyze algorithmic performance, which we summarize in the following.
+For their implementation details, we refer to the supplementary material.

-First, we consider a maze environment \citep[cf.][]{chandak2019}, in which an agent needs to navigate through a maze, avoiding obstructions and finding a goal position.
-The agent receives continuous coordinates on its location as input and decides on the activation of \(N\) actuators, equally spaced around the agent.
-The actuators move the agent in the direction they are pointing at.
+First, we consider a maze environment, which is used as a testbed in state-of-the-art works on \gls{LDAS} \citep[cf.][]{chandak2019}.
+Here, an agent needs to navigate through a maze, avoiding obstructions and finding a goal position.
+The agent receives continuous coordinates on its location as input and decides on the activation of \(N\) actuators-- equally spaced around the agent-- that move the agent in the direction they are pointing at.
 The resulting action space is exponential in the number of actuators, i.e., \(|\mathcal{A}| = 2^N\).
 The agent incurs a small negative reward for each step and a reward of \(100\) when the goal is reached.
-Random noise of \(10\%\) is added to every action.

-Second, we study a recommender system \citep[cf.][]{dulac2015}, which suggests \(d\) items, each with a unique reward, out of a large pool of \(B\) items to a customer.
-Here, the action space size is \(|\mathcal{A}|=\binom{B}{d}\).
-The customer selects either one of the suggested or a random item.
-The episode ends with probability \(0.1\) if the user picks the recommended item or with a probability of \(0.2\) otherwise.
-We construct the environment using data from the MovieLens 25M Dataset \citep{movielens2023}, considering 1639 movies, and attribute a feature vector of size $N=23$ to each movie.
-Hence, action vectors have the size $N=23$, when recommending one and $N=46$ when recommending two items.
-We simulate probabilities of picking certain recommended items based on the similarity between the last item the customer picked and the recommended one.
-We detail the design of the similarity measure in the supplementary material.
+Random noise of \(10\%\) is added to every action. {In addition, we consider a variation of the maze problem, wherein we add one teleporting tile that needs to be avoided when trying to find the goal.
+Landing on this tile will result in a penalty of -20 and teleport the agent back to the starting position.
+With this variant, we study the policies' ability to deal with a non-linear underlying $Q$-value distribution due to the reward and $Q$-value jumps close to the teleporting tile.}